 They’ve just launched “a new service Tuesday that will allow patients with diabetes to send their glucose readings to their doctors online.”

-That’s precisely the thing I’ve been speaking about at health care conferences and in various articles and books through the last decade, such as “.”
+That’s precisely the thing I’ve been speaking about at health care conferences and in various articles and books through the last decade, such as “IT and healthcare: more than a marriage of convenience.”

 The Wall Street Journal noted in an article, “Normally, diabetics visit their doctors every three to six months to have their blood-glucose levels checked.
 The new tool allows patients to load blood-glucose levels stored on their meters on to a secure server, which is then downloaded by their doctors.
 While it isn’t meant to replace the occasional face-to-face checkup, it would give patients the option of avoiding a routine visit, said Ed Fotsch, chief executive officer of Medem , based in San Francisco.”